 Quartz Crystal vs. Optical Monitors

-Quartz crystal monitoring (QCM) is used to measure physical thickness while optical monitoring systems (OMS) measure optical thickness.
+Quartz crystal monitoring (QCM) is used to measure physical thickness while optical monitoring systems (OMS) measure optical thickness during thin film deposition.
 Both methods offer similar levels of accuracy, but OMS provides better precision for optical films.
 The advent of computers made the automation of optical monitoring possible, allowing manufacturers and engineers to control many factors at once, giving higher precision and yield due to fewer errors made.

 Quartz crystal monitors have to be used indirectly; optical monitors, on the other hand, can be direct or indirect.
 Direct monitoring focuses on the parts, while the indirect method involves monitoring a separate chip or chips.
 QCM provides a linear change in crystal frequency to signal the film mass accumulation, or thickness, on the crystal.
 Because QCM requires the indirect method it will also require calibration based on its position within the tool.